alphagov/paas-tech-docs/source/documentation/deploying_services/index.md

 ### Bind an Elasticsearch service to your apps

-You must bind your app to the Elasticsearch service to be able to access the cache from the app.
+To access the cache from the app, you must bind your app to the Elasticsearch service:

 1. Run the following in the command line:

     ```